-Such is the case, even with those whose lover or spouse has become involved in an extramarital affair.
+Such is the case even with those whose lover or spouse has become involved in an extramarital affair.
 Or the caring parent who sees their beloved child gripped by some strange fetish or addiction.
-The helpless or uninitiated to power know best to stay out of the way and let the process play out.
+The helpless or uninitiated to power knows best to stay out of the way and let the process play out.

 Pluto aims to immobilise, devour and slowly metabolise (metamorphose) something to suit his ultimate design.
 To do so, he must wield supreme control.
 He cares not for the mortal costs and casualties.
-His evolutionary mission is supernatural and does not appreciate any pedestrian intrusions.
+His evolutionary mission is supernatural, and he does not appreciate any pedestrian intrusions.
 So everyone who is not in power knows to stand back – primarily due to the threat of either being dragged into its consuming vortex or fear of vicious reprisal.
-Pluto wields a lot of power, and he doesn’t appreciate interferences or interventions into his affairs.
+Pluto wields a lot of power and doesn’t appreciate interferences or interventions in his affairs.

 Naturally, the love affair is incredibly intense, the sex not just mere play but taken as a sacred ritual to ego-dissolution.
 A tantric religiosity promises to bring both partners into higher dimensions and merge them with the universal intent.
 Things can get out of hand in the more tense phases of this cycle (squares/opposition); power imbalances become destructive and abusive wherever egos struggle to hang on.
 The power is best handled responsibly and with the intent to raise the vibration; otherwise, immense pressure can build up.